 Yes, if you make all or the overwhelming majority of your sales to VAT-registered businesses, because you will be able to reclaim VAT on any business expenses you incur.
 'Voluntary registration' is the term given to becoming VAT registered even though your turnover is below the registration threshold.

 You will need to complete a VAT application form, which is available from HM Revenue & Customs (HMRC).
-This can be completed online or you can fill out a paper copy and send it back to HMRC.
+This should be completed online, unless you meet one of the very limited exemptions.
 There is no charge for completing the form.
 Once registered, you will then have to complete quarterly VAT returns online - regardless of how you originally registered.

 You need to register if at the end of any month, the value of your taxable supplies in the previous 12 months or less exceeds the registration threshold, or if at any time you expect the value of your taxable supplies in the next 30 days alone to exceed the registration threshold.